Cleverttech/Cleverttech/README.md

 📍 current location : Hennef, Germany.

 🎓 I’m currently : <br>
-‣  💻solidifying my roots in JavaScript Full stack development by partaking in an intensive MERN stack program with Ironhack coding Bootcamp whihc will end by the month of May.<br>
+‣  💻solidifying my roots in JavaScript Full stack development by partaking in an intensive MERN stack program with Ironhack coding Bootcamp with due graduation by end month of May/2021.<br>
 ‣  delving deeper into DevOp tools like Docker.<br>
 ‣ javaScript Data Structures and Algorithm.<br>
 ‣ AWS and open to other cloud programming tools.